YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 Ultimately, through perseverance and clear communication, the client began to appreciate the need for obtaining the credentials.
 They acknowledged the rationale behind the decision, and this understanding paved the way for a more cooperative and collaborative working relationship.
 By the end of the process, not only did we successfully implement the required features, but the experience also highlighted the importance of transparency and effective communication in managing challenging client relationships.

+* Describe a situation where you had to handle multiple tasks simultaneously.
+How did you prioritize and manage your time effectively?

+n my daily work at Faria, I often juggled multiple tasks, such as developing new features while addressing urgent bugs.
+To handle this, I maintained two tickets in progress simultaneously.
+I did this for three reasons:

+1. It prevented me from falling into a 'logic hole.'
+Sometimes, taking a break and working on another task allowed me to refresh my thinking and find a more creative solution to a problem.
+2. It maximized my output by focusing on solving the most significant issue within a given timeframe.
+3. It provided a time cushion.
+If new requirements or edge cases emerged during development, I could adjust my code without the risk of having to redo the entire feature from scratch.

+To switch seamlessly between tasks, I took detailed notes while resolving issues.

+* Give me an example of a time when you had to take initiative without being prompted.
+What was the outcome?

+The filter system was experiencing performance issues due to the large amount of data it processed.
+While the system continued to deliver the desired results without any customer complaints, the development team recognized the need for a more efficient solution.
+However, a complete refactor seemed impractical due to a lack of immediate incentive.

+To address this, I proactively decided to study the codebase and create concise documentation for future development.
+This initiative would benefit the team regardless of whether we decided to refactor the feature or not.
+Additionally, I proposed a refactor plan that included denormalization, indexing, removing joins, and removing offsets.
+Although the proposal was not immediately approved due to higher priority features, there is ongoing progress.
+This approach ensures that in the future, we can seamlessly begin the refactoring process without the need for extensive reevaluation of the codebase.

 #### Faria, Advancement module

 * Can you describe a challenging project you've worked on?
 Advancement module